peterscardera/m4-1-react--intro-and-props/__lecture/lecture-1-intro.md

 # Squigglies { }

-A "slot" we can write Javascript expressions in.
+A _slot_ in which we can write JavaScript expressions.

 ---